|Hydroxyethyl starch for cardiovascular surgery: a systematic review of randomized controlled trials

 Subject indexing assigned by NLM

-Adult; Aged; Aged, 80 and over; Blood Loss, Surgical /prevention & control; Blood Transfusion; Cardiovascular Surgical Procedures /adverse effects /mortality; Child; Child, Preschool; Hemostasis, Surgical /methods; Hetastarch /adverse effects /chemistry /therapeutic use; Humans; Infant; Middle Aged; Molecular Weight; Perioperative Care; Plasma Substitutes /adverse effects /therapeutic use; Randomized Controlled Trials as Topic
+Adult; Aged; Aged, 80 and over; Blood Loss, Surgical /prevention & Blood Transfusion; Cardiovascular Surgical Procedures /adverse effects /mortality; Child; Child, Preschool; Hemostasis, Surgical /methods; Humans; Hydroxyethyl Starch Derivatives /adverse effects /chemistry /therapeutic use; Infant; Middle Aged; Molecular Weight; Perioperative Care; Plasma Substitutes /adverse effects /therapeutic use; Randomized Controlled Trials as Topic; control

 This is a critical abstract of a systematic review that meets the criteria for inclusion on DARE.
 Each critical abstract contains a brief summary of the review methods, results and conclusions followed by a detailed critical assessment on the reliability of the review and the conclusions drawn.